Whitepaper icon

 Customer satisfaction and net promoter score (NPS)

-Customer satisfaction metrics should also be a part of the total of the digital relationship picture.
+Customer satisfaction metrics should also be a part of the total digital relationship picture.
 Ideally, the FI collects satisfaction data specific to the digital banking experience.
 Regular surveys that measure Customer Effort Score (CES) / Member Effort Score (MES) and/or Net Promoter Score (NPS) can be a gauge of customer satisfaction and loyalty.
 Long-term loyalty metrics, such as NPS, predict the likelihood of a customer recommending the FI’s digital services to others (ambassadors) or defecting.
 Additionally, take time to audit feedback and note themes.

 Looking ahead: Descriptive, diagnostic, and predictive measures

-Shifting from volume-centric metrics to performance outcomes: improved digital relationships, growth features, operational efficiency, and speed to innovation.
+Shift from volume-centric metrics to performance outcomes: improved digital relationships, growth features, operational efficiency, and speed to innovation.